sailyshah/sailyshah/README.md

 ❤❤❤
 ### Hi there 👋

-- 🔭 I’m currently working on building up my portfolio
+My name is Saily Shah.
+I am a data scientist & a Structural engineer. 🔭 I’m currently working on building up my portfolio.
-- 🌱 I’m currently learning computer vision
-- 📫 How to reach me: ...
+For enquires, you can reach out <48sailyshahgmail.com>